dcao/babble/POPL23.md

 make plots-quick
 ```

-This runs a subset of the evaluation (just the `physics` benchmark).
+This runs a subset of the evaluation (a subset of the the `physics` benchmark).
 It runs in parallel, taking about 1.5 minutes on a 6-core laptop.
 Like `make plots`, it will print the names of the plots created under `harness/plots`.
 Those plots should look like those from Figure 11.